dd9jn/rfc4880bis/crypto-refresh.md

 The concatenation of the data to be signed, the signature type, and creation time from the Signature packet (5 additional octets) is hashed.
 The resulting hash value is used in the signature algorithm.
-The high 16 bits (first two octets) of the hash are included in the Signature packet to provide a quick test to reject some invalid signatures.
+The high 16 bits (first two octets) of the hash are included in the Signature packet to provide a way to reject some invalid signatures without performing a signature verification.

 Algorithm-Specific Fields for RSA signatures: